Jylen02/CY-Path/readme.txt

 	- The sound's volume can be controled

 Not implemented features:
-	- Backup of the game (Save and Load)
 	- Observator

 How to play ? :
+	- To launch a new game :
-	- Press the "Play" button
+		- Press the "New Game" button
 		- Select the number of players (2 or 4)
 		- Enter the names of each players then press the "Start" button
+	- To load a game already in progress :
+		- Press the "Load Game" button
+		- Choose the game you want to load with the corresponding button
 	- Player's turn :
 		-> Possible moves are displayed on the board for the active player -> The number of remaining walls is displayed on the Wall's button